Ruunyox/yypdb/README.md

 strucutral, ontological, and taxonimical information using site-side REST search services and XML query.
 See usage for instructions (--help).

-Why Perl?
-I like Perl.
-And first/foremost this is meant to a commandline tool.
-Whether it is used to simply retrieve information from the PDB without leaving the terminal, log information to file, or it plays a role in a chain of UNIX tools or scripts, I hope that it finds some use.

 ### Usage
 ```
 YYPDB